pgEdge/radar/CODE_OF_CONDUCT.md

 * https://www.postgresql.org/about/policies/coc/

-For any reports of inappropriate behavior, kindly email the project maintainer promptly at vyruss@hellug.gr.
+For any reports of inappropriate behavior, kindly email the project maintainer promptly at jimmy@pgedge.com.